 Who Should Apply

-Students entering grades 2–12 who have been diagnosed with a language-based learning disability are encouraged to apply to Landmark School.
+Students entering grades 2–12 who have been diagnosed with dyslexia or another language-based learning disability (LBLD), which falls under the broader category of specific learning disability (SLD), are encouraged to apply to Landmark School.

 Landmark accepts students who are struggling in traditional classrooms because their reading, writing, computing, and organizational skills do not match their cognitive potential.
 Landmark students typically have Individualized Education Plans.
 Read about navigating the IEP process in this series on Landmark's blog, landmark360.org.